-The York events have been organised by a team of University postgraduate student volunteers with guidance from Physics Outreach Officer Katherine Leech.
-Several other C2D2 associates are also giving talks.
+The York events have been organised by a team of University postgraduate student volunteers with guidance from Outreach Officer Katherine Leech, from the University’s Department of Physics.

 Katherine Leech said: “The idea behind the festival is simple – down-to-earth talks about science in the relaxed atmosphere of a local pub.
 Some of the venues are very small, so it is the perfect chance to ask questions and interact with some of York’s top scientists.

 “We hope that people who might not go to a science event or talk at the University might come along.
 On offer is the chance to learn more about the wonders of science and the fascinating research being carried out at York which could change the world we live in.”